 The 10 Most Vulnerable HVAC Markets in the US (2026)

-We scored every HVAC business in 200+ US cities.
+We measured 21,918 HVAC businesses across 589 US cities.
 Here are the markets where agency prospecting is easiest — and why.

 What We Measured